karlveske/DS_Mental_Health/README.md

 # Depression Analysis and Prediction.

-This is the final project of the University of Tartu Data Science course.
+This is the final project of the University of Tartu Introduction to Data Science course.
 (Group B5)

 #### Authors:
 Karl-Christofer Veske